JamFfm/NEXTIONDisplay/README.md

 Until now I wrote no code!
 Only Display design in alpha version!

+# What for?
-# This addin is designed for Craftbeerpi 3.02 and will display mainly temperatures via serial connection to a Color Touch TFT.
+This addin is designed for Craftbeerpi 3.02 and will display mainly temperatures via serial connection to a Color Touch TFT.
 Does the same as the TFTDisplay addin.
 Have a look at the TFTDisplay addon which works via SPI connection in my pepository.

 # Introduction to Nextion Displays